AbdulHaseeb22/made-aj77odit-hw/project/project-plan.md

 ## Main Questions

-1. **Carbon and Temperature Correlation**: Is there a correlation between changes in forest carbon stocks and surface temperature changes over the decades globally and regionally?
+1. **Carbon and Temperature Correlation**: Is there a correlation between changes in forest carbon stocks and surface temperature changes over the decades globally or regionally?

 ## Description